ethereum-optimism/optimism/specs/derivation.md

 - `headBlockHash`: block hash of the last block of the L2 chain, according to the sequencer.
 - `safeBlockHash`: same as `headBlockHash`.
-- `finalizedBlockHash`: the hash of the L2 block that can be fully derived from finalized L1 data, making it impossible to derive anything else.
+- `finalizedBlockHash`: the [finalized L2 head][g-finalized-l2-head].

+> **TODO** `finalizedL2Head` is not being changed yet, but can be set to point to a L2 block fully derived from data up
+> to a finalized L1 block.

 Error handling:

 - A `payload_error()` means the inputs were wrong, and the payload attributes should thus be dropped from the queue, and not reattempted.
 - A `soft_error()` means that the interaction failed by chance, and should be reattempted.
-- If the function completes without error, the attributes were applied successfully, and can be dropped from the queue while the tracked "safe head" is updated.
+- If the function completes without error, the attributes were applied successfully, and can be dropped from the queue.

-> **TODO** `finalizedRef` is not being changed yet, but can be set to point to a L2 block fully derived from data up to
-> a finalized L1 block.
+  Both the unsafe and safe L2 head tracked by the engine queue can be updated.

 The following JSON-RPC methods are part of the [execution engine API][exec-engine]:

 [exec-engine]: exec-engine.md

-- [`engine_forkchoiceUpdatedV1`] — updates the forkchoice (i.e. the chain head) to `headBlockHash` if different, and instructs the engine to start building an execution payload given payload attributes the second argument isn't `null`
+- [`engine_forkchoiceUpdatedV1`] — updates the forkchoice (i.e. the chain head) to `headBlockHash` if different, and instructs the engine to start building an execution payload if the payload attributes isn't `null`
 - [`engine_getPayloadV1`] — retrieves a previously requested execution payload
 - [`engine_newPayloadV1`] — executes an execution payload to create a block